sawyerwatts/Checklists/README.md

 important aspects of the software development lifecycle.
 As such, this repo is Sawyer's collection of checklists.

+This is an amalgamation of various sources Sawyer has seen online, in books, and from experience.

 Sawyer is a backend developer that primarily writes web APIs and console/batch applications, and occassionally writes CLI tools.
 This is the perspective these checklists are written from.